aingelmo/aingelmo.github.io/_posts/2021-11-01-ab-testing-part2.md

 ---

+# Introduction
-In the last post, we tried to perform an A/B test for a website in order to deploy a new website or not.
+In the [last post](https://aingelmo.github.io/blog/ab-testing-part1), we tried to perform an A/B test for a website in order to deploy a new website or not.
 However, all the calculations were done in a 'manual' way.
 Python offers us the possibility to use buil-ins to achive similar results.
 This built-ins are easier to code.

+# Calculations

 We will use **statsmodel** module to perform the same A/B test than before.

-First, let's count the converted users byt the landing page that converted them:
+First, let's count the converted users by the landing page that converted them:

 ```python
 convert_old = df2.query('landing_page == "old_page" & converted == 1').shape[0]